 During this period Harvard Square began to develop a bohemian culture based on its two dozen bookstores and lively music scene.
-The kiosk came to symbolize the Square to a national audience, so that when it was threatened with destruction in the 1970s it was not difficult to develop a consensus in favor of preservation.
+The kiosk came to symbolize the Square to a national audience, so when it was threatened with destruction in the 1970s, it was not difficult to develop a consensus in favor of preservation.
 As a writer for the Christian Science Monitor put it, it was the kind of "unofficial, unsung landmark ... that suggest the traveler has arrived somewhere."

 Some of the famous and dangerous people of or time have darted in, out, and around it.
-The likes of John Undike and Edward Kennedy surfaced through its doors to enroll at Harvard
+The likes of John Updike and Edward Kennedy surfaced through its doors to enroll at Harvard.
+And it was here that Students for a Democratic Society chanted antiwar slogans.
+Wartime news ... was dispensed from the Out of Town News stand that snuggled up against its flank; in peacetime, street people leaned up against its walls to exchange counterculture word-of-mouth.

-Joan Baez and friends behind the kiosk, 1959.
+Ted Alevisos and Bill Wood accompany Joan Baez behind the kiosk, 1959.
 In the 1970s the Cambridge Arts Council sponsored bi-weekly rush hour concerts on the roof CHC